 - Be aware of any pre-appointment restrictions.
 When you make your appointment, ask if you need to fast for blood tests or if you need to do anything else to prepare for diagnostic tests.

 - Write down all of your symptoms.
 Your doctor will want to know details about what's causing your concern about your memory or mental function.
 Make notes about some of the most important examples of forgetfulness, poor judgment or other lapses you want to mention.
 Try to remember when you first started to suspect that something might be wrong.
-If you think your difficulties are getting worse, be ready to describe it.
+If you think your difficulties are getting worse, be ready to describe them.

 - Take along a family member or friend, if possible.
 Corroboration from a relative or trusted friend can play a key role in confirming that your difficulties are apparent to others.
 Having someone along can also help you recall all the information provided during your appointment.